Raymond-Xrh/Raymond-Xrh.github.io/_pages/about.md

   - /about.html
 ---

 I am a lazy thinker captured by some vague questions on self and the world.
+Check out my blogs.
+Feel free to reach out through raymond.xia11@outlook.com.